14 May - 6 min read

 For those who have a little more in their expense account, experience something out of this world.
 Here is an opportunity to witness another animal that is sadly on the endangered list.
 The trip allows you to capture the moment and watch sea turtles come to the shore and lay its eggs.
 The rangers then take these eggs and keep them out of harms way, from natural predators.
 If you are lucky, you could witness the eggs hatching and watch the little turtles being released back into the sea for the first time.
 The amazing experience provided by nature is definitely something the kids should witness as well.

-According to the Turtle Island Borneo website, the Selingaan Island, which is an hour boat ride, only accommodates 50 people and can be booked via the official tour company, Crystal Quest.
-It costs between RM650 to RM800 per person and that only gets you on to the island, provides food, accommodation, and your trip back to the jetty in Sandakan.
+According to the Sabah Tourism website, the Selingaan Island, which is an hour boat ride, only accommodates 50 people.
+It can be booked via the official tour company, Crystal Quest, costing between RM650 to RM800 per person.
+That only gets you on to the island, provides food, accommodation, and your trip back to the jetty in Sandakan.
 The entrance to the park requires another RM60 and RM10 for taking photographs, which goes back into the conservation programme.

 Your public holidays are precious and should be protected.
 Make sure you have travel insurance to ensure you are compensated for any flight delays, cancellations or even baggage that may not arrive.
 On the plus side, you will even have protection in case of any medical emergencies while being abroad.
 There are a variety of policies available but you should use our comparison tool to pick one that suits your travel plans best.